Brahmacharya is commonly understood as Celibacy which means non-indulgence in sexual activity. But the term Brahmacharya means more than that.

 He continues in the next verse, “the process is that of detachment from all the sensual engagements.
 One establishes himself in that yoga by shutting all the doors of senses, fixing the mind in the heart, and placing Prana at the top of the head.”

-In verses 3.37 to 41, Sri Krishna gives the ill-effects of lust.
+Sri Krishna gives the ill-effects of lust.
 Lust is the immediate cause of frustrated desire.
 Anger arises from frustrated desire.
 Lust is the underlying cause of these.
 As fire is hidden in the smoke, as the mirror is hidden in dust, as the embryo is covered in the womb, the universe is covered by different degrees of lust.

 The knowledge of man is covered by his eternal enemy lust which cannot be satisfied and burns like a fire.

 Lust takes abode in senses, mind, and intellect.
 By doing so, it covers the real knowledge of a person and bewilders him.